-- Versatile toolbox combines fix video metadata, GIF maker, cast video to TV, VR converter and screen recorder.
+- Versatile toolbox combines video metadata, GIF maker, VR converter and screen recorder.

 - Industry-leading APEXTRANS technology converts videos with zero quality loss or video compression.

-VLC 64 bit media player has a modular design and that makes it superbly user friendly.
-It has more than 380 modules, all because of its modular design which makes it easier to include a large number of modules/plugins for new file formats, codecs or various streaming methods.
-In fact, it creates its own graph of modules dynamically, depending on the situation and on the basis of input protocol, codec, file format, video card capabilities and many other similar parameters.
+VLC 64 bit media player has a modular design, and that makes it superbly user friendly.
+It has more than 380 modules, all because of its modular design, which makes it easier to include a large number of modules/plugins for new file formats, codecs, or various streaming methods.
+In fact, it creates its own graph of modules dynamically, depending on the situation and based on input protocol, codec, file format, video card capabilities, and many other similar parameters.

 Now, let us explore how you can use the VLC player to do various useful and handy things.

-1) AirTune Streaming: A functionality for Apple’s Airport Express, it allows one to play media files on your home stereo speakers.
+1) AirTunes Streaming: A functionality for Apple's Airport Express, it allows one to play media files on your home stereo speakers.
 VLC supports AirTune Streaming.